intel/kvm-multios/documentation/ubuntu_vm.md

         --force-kern-apt-ver        force Ubuntu vm to install kernel from PPA with given version --force-linux-fw-apt-ver    force Ubuntu vm to install linux-firmware from PPA with given version --force-ubuntu-ver          force Ubuntu vm version to install.
 E.g. "24.04" Default: same as host.
-        --debug                     For debugging only.
+        --force-sw-cursor           force enable software cursor in guest VM --debug                     For debugging only.
 Does not remove temporary files.
+    ```

+    **Note on Software Cursor:**
+    - On atom platforms, hardware cursor can cause display artifacts or cursor rendering issues with SR-IOV and SPICE display.
+So, it is recommended to run Ubuntu guest setup with `--force-sw-cursor` option.
+Once set, this will apply to all display types for the VM.
+    - The `--force-sw-cursor` option can be used to manually enable software cursor on non-atom platforms if needed.
+    - Software cursor is managed via `/etc/X11/xorg.conf.d/20-modesetting.conf` in the guest VM with the `SWcursor` option.
+    - A systemd service (`setup_sw_cursor.service`) runs at boot to configure cursor mode based on platform detection.
+    - Please update the "hw-cursor=true" to "hw-cursor=false" in the related domain xml file, eg. for ubuntu vm with sriov:
+        /platform/client/libvirt_xml/ubuntu_sriov.xml

+    **To disable software cursor in an existing Ubuntu VM:**

+    If you need to disable software cursor, follow these steps inside the guest VM:

+    1. Edit the xorg configuration file to disable software cursor:
+        ```bash
+        sudo sed -i 's/Option "SWcursor" "true"/Option "SWcursor" "false"/g' /etc/X11/xorg.conf.d/20-modesetting.conf
+        ```

+    2. (Optional) Disable the automatic cursor detection service to prevent it from re-enabling SW cursor on boot:
+        ```bash
+        sudo systemctl disable setup_sw_cursor.service
+        sudo systemctl stop setup_sw_cursor.service
+        ```

+    3. Update the `hw-cursor=false` to `hw-cursor=true` in the related domain XML file.
+For example, for Ubuntu VM with SR-IOV: `/platform/client/libvirt_xml/ubuntu_sriov.xml`

+    4. Reboot the VM for changes to take effect:
+        ```bash
+        sudo reboot
+        ```

+    To re-enable software cursor later, reverse the process by changing "false" to "true" in step i and "true" to "false" in step iii, and using `systemctl enable` and `systemctl start` in step ii.
     ```

 1. Boot to newly installed Ubuntu VM as per [Launching Ubuntu/Ubuntu RT VM](#launching-ubuntuubuntu-rt-vm).